cgrindel/rules_spm/doc/package_descriptions.md

 | Name  | Description | Default Value |
 | :------------- | :------------- | :------------- |
 | <a id="package_descriptions.parse_json-json_str"></a>json_str |  <p align="center"> - </p>   |  none |

+**RETURNS**

+A dict which contains the information from the JSON string.

 <a id="#package_descriptions.get"></a>